chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 4: Instruction Optimization

-The kernel 4 function has a compute throughput and memory throughput of 1881 GFLOPS and 681 GB/s based on nsight compute analysis.
+The integer division takes significantly more clock cycle than integer multiplication, addition and subtraction.
+According to [CUDA C++ Best Practices Guide](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/), integer addition takes one clock cycle and integer multiplication takes 2 clock cycle.
+Additionally, integer compare takes one clock cycle too.
+The integer divison was replaced with integer addition, multiplication and compare, which increased the compute and memory throughput to 1881 GFLOPS and 681 GB/s  based on nsight compute analysis.
+Additionally, the memory bandwith boundary meets the peak performance boundary.

 ```cuda
 // Kernel function with instruction optimization